AEP-0132 Linter Rules

 Details

-Section titled “Details”This rule looks at any message beginning with List
+Section titled “Details”This rule looks at any message beginning with List, and complains if

 Examples